A Mining Company Blew Up A 46,000-Year-Old Aboriginal Site. Its CEO Is Resigning

 Two other high-ranking executives, iron-ore division head Chris Salisbury and corporate relations head Simone Niven, are also leaving the company.

-A month after the destruction in Juukan Gorge, the company issued an apology and said it would support strengthening legal protections for Aboriginal Heritage sites.
+A month after the destruction in Juukan Gorge, the company issued an apology and said it would support strengthening legal protections for Aboriginal heritage sites.

 Last month, after a board review, Rio Tinto stripped the three executives of performance-related bonuses for this year.
 That review concluded that even though the company had legal permission, its actions "fell short of the Standards and internal guidance that Rio Tinto sets for itself."